Updated on December 9th, 2022

 - Contract breach or wrongful termination.
 If the employer violates an employment contract or terminates an employee without cause, a non-compete may not be enforceable, although this is left to judicial discretion on a case-by-case basis.

 - Secretaries and clerks.
-Restrictive contracts prohibiting interference with or the solicitation of employees are not enforceable on workers providing secretarial or clerical services.
+Restrictive contracts prohibiting the solicitation of employees are not enforceable on workers providing secretarial or clerical services.

 - Legal industry.
 Agreements that prohibit a lawyer from practicing law are unenforceable as they limit an attorney’s ability to provide professional services to clients.

-State statutes mention a one (1) year time limit, but courts of law generally apply subsection (2) of this statute which allows them to enforce longer agreements if they are “reasonable based on the facts and circumstances of the case.”
+There is no set maximum time limit for non-competes, but courts of law will enforce agreements if they are “reasonable based on the facts and circumstances of the case.”
 However, no Missouri court has ever enforced an agreement that endured longer than five (5) years.

 The duration of an NCA should only be as long as necessary to safeguard an employer’s interests.
 Courts have deemed two-year and three-year terms to be agreeable and have even upheld a contract that extended to five (5) years.